mohammadreza-ebrahimi/CERN-collision-data/README.md

 **Prediction of Mass**
 Mass of electron (min=2.00 - max=109.99)
 Cross Validation of Training dataset
+Shape of data : (100000, 19)

 Model|RMSE
 --------|------